-For the last few years, automobile sales in America have been robust and consistent, with more than 17 million new vehicles sold each year.
-The surprising fact is that more than 25 percent of total sales can be accounted for by 10 top-selling models.
-But not every automaker has a high-volume model such as the Ford F-150 (almost 900,000 sold last year) or the Toyota RAV4 (more than 400,000 sold last year).
+Up until 2020 and its multifaceted strain on people and finances, automobile sales in America had been robust and consistent, with more than 17 million new vehicles sold each year.
+While that number has dropped by more than 14 percent compared to a year earlier, the surprising fact is that almost one third of total vehicle sales can be accounted for by 10 top-selling models.
+But not every automaker has a high-volume model such as the Ford F-150 (almost 800,000 sold last year) or the Toyota RAV4 (more than 400,000 sold last year).
 So which vehicles are popular with consumers but sell in lesser numbers?
 The following vehicles represent the best-selling models from nearly every car company offering vehicles in America.
-Figures get compiled from auto manufacturer sales reports and are based on total volume in 2019.
+Figures are compiled from auto manufacturer sales reports based on total volume in 2020.
 Note: Many exotic or exclusive car companies do not report individual model sales figures.

-Last year Honda’s luxury brand introduced an all-new RDX for the 2019 model year and it quickly became the best-selling member of the Acura lineup.
+Honda’s luxury brand introduced an all-new RDX for the 2019 model year and it quickly became the best-selling member of the Acura lineup.
+In fact, the RDX outsells all of the passenger cars in the Acura lineup combined.
 The RDX features a prominent Acura Diamond Pentagon Grille flanked by new Jewel Eye headlights that now include seven LED lighting elements, making them among the brightest on the road.
-Power for the Acura RDX comes from a new VTEC Turbo 2.0-liter direct-injection engine that produces 272 horsepower and 280 lb-ft of torque, teamed with a 10-speed automatic transmission.
-Acura’s Super-Handling All-Wheel Drive system also receives updates, delivering up to 70 percent of available torque to the rear axle while employing dynamic torque vectoring to sharpen performance and handling in all weather and road conditions.
+Power for the Acura RDX comes from a new VTEC Turbo 2.0-liter direct-injection engine that produces 272 horsepower matched to a 10-speed automatic transmission.
+Acura’s Super-Handling All-Wheel Drive system also received updates, delivering up to 70 percent of available torque to the rear axle while employing dynamic torque vectoring to sharpen performance and handling in all weather and road conditions.

 Alfa Romeo Stelvio